ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-The 1980s Atlas had found Hoary Edge “in a swath from northeast to south central Massachusetts with no records from western, north central, most of southeastern Massachusetts, or Cape Ann, though many of the areas where it was unrecorded were well covered during the Atlas.”
-Thus, the skipper had been found in some of the more highly developed areas of the state, but was apparently absent from the southeast coastal plain, and Cape and the islands.
+The 1986-90 Atlas had found Hoary Edge “in a swath from northeast to south central Massachusetts with no records from western, north central, most of southeastern Massachusetts, or Cape Ann, though many of the areas where it was unrecorded were well covered during the Atlas.”
+Hoary Edge was apparently absent from the southeast coastal plain, and Cape and the islands.

 In the northeast (Essex County), MBC records add Boxford and Newbury to the Atlas reports from Andover, North Andover and Newburyport.
 These are the northernmost reports for New England at this time.
 Oddly, there are still no reports from Cape Ann, despite searches throughout the period by D. Savich and C. Tibbits.

 The July NABA Counts usually catch this species if it is present.
-Hoary Edge has never been reported from any of the three long-running Berkshire Counts, nor from either the Vineyard or the Bristol County Counts.
-By contrast, it is regularly reported from the Blackstone Valley Count (max 18 in 7/14/2001), from the Foxboro, Lower Pioneer, Central Franklin, and Northern Worcester Counts, and a few times from the Concord Count.
+Hoary Edge has never been reported from any of the three long-running Berkshire Counts, nor from the Martha's Vineyard or the Bristol County Counts.
+By contrast, it was in this time period fairly regularly reported from the Blackstone Valley Count (18 on 7/14/2001, but 1 in 2009 and 2011, 0 in 2012 and 2013), and from the Foxboro (1993-2000), Lower Pioneer (1992, 1995), and Northern Worcester (most years 1996-2006, but 0 after that) Counts.
+The Central Franklin Count, mentioned above, is the only Count to report Hoary Edge consistently from 1999, and the only one to report it in 2012 and 2013.

 Broods and Flight Time